gbinal/p-o-d.github.com/catalog.md

 Generating Machine-Readable Reporting Files
 -------------------------------------------

 Agencies must follow the provided [specification](http://project-open-data.github.com/data-catalog/).
-We have built a [catalog generator](https://github.com/project-open-data/catalog-generator) to assit you in building your catalog and generating .xml, .json, or rdfaLite files.
+We have built a [catalog generator](https://github.com/project-open-data/catalog-generator) to assit you in building your catalog and generating .xml, .json, or RDFa Lite files.

 Presentation
 ------------